Welcome to PFLAG Denver!

 Founded in 1972 with the simple act of a mother publicly supporting her gay son, PFLAG is the original family and ally organization.
 Made up of parents, families, friends, and straight allies uniting with LGBT people, PFLAG is committed to advancing equality through its mission of support, education and advocacy.
 Now in its 40th anniversary year, PFLAG has more than 368 chapters and 200,000 supporters crossing multiple generations of American families in major urban centers, small cities, and rural areas in all 50 states.

-The New Families Support Group will meet from 6:30 to 7:30 in Room 104.
-The program will start in the Community Room at 7:30 p.m.
+The New Families Support Group will meet as usual from 6:30 to 7:30 p.m. in Room 104.
+All will gather in the Community Room at 7:30 p.m. for the program.